bearfly1990/PowerScript/Private/Publisher/PublisherAutomationTest.md

 It's a new features from 5.3, we only concern about the TAM Administrator, so only tiny test cases.

 ## 2. QA Deployment
+Demploy the latest Publisher in the enviroment and restore the DB.
+### 2.1 DataBase
+In Publisher, there are two type: Sql Server / Oracle Database, and before any new integration, the DB sould be restored to the Base Line(Base DB).
+Restore scripts(Powershell) in the DB Server, and be called by TeamCity Agent.
+* Sql Server
+  * There is a Base DB called \*\*\*BaseTrunk, this DB is important and could not be changed unbending.
+Only the test case will be added or changed, otherwise, we could not change anything in the baseline.
+* Oracle
+  * Actually, Oracle data is based on the SqlServer, there is also a Oracle base DB, but the data is queried from the SqlServer Base DB by script.
+Only when the DB strucutre is changed, we could apply the updates. and other Oracle DB are based on the base DB.
+### 2.2 Install latest version
+After the build on TeamCity, the artifacts(msi installer) are stored in the shared folder.
+Each enviroment have the scheduler task to copy and install the latest version. they are triggered by the TeamCity step.